10 Tips For the Best Garlic Crop Ever

 You want your garlic to concentrate on growing a larger bulb, not the scapes (and eventually a flower).
 But don't toss the scapes.
 You can slice them thinly and use them as you would scallions.

-Use the smaller bulbs you pull to add to your chickens' water or cook with.. and save the largest cloves to plant the following spring.
+Use the smaller bulbs you pull to add to your chickens' water or cook with.. .and remember to save some of the largest cloves to plant the following spring.
 (See above!)